Over the past few months, our family has learned some of life’s harshest lessons:

 Yep, all of those pretty much suck.

-When we first heard Adelia’s diagnosis all the good in life dimmed, our world shrank.
-I saw everything through a dull lens.
-Smiling seemed like an artifact from a distant civilization.
-I used the word “dread” a lot and there was no inappropriate place for crying.
+When we first heard Adelia’s diagnosis the good in life dimmed, our world shrank.
+I saw everything through a dull lens and used the word “dread” a lot and there was no inappropriate place for crying.

 That was for the rest of us, but not for Adelia.